 Regarding the freedom to choose one's belief as Shia, Yvonne Sherwood also said that space—in this case, freedom in religion—should guarantee protection.
-In this case, according to Sherwood, the existence of regulation in matters of religion is a category that is not suitable to be included in the value of the law.
-Sherwood starts from the assumption that religion is not an inherent matter but a choice; of individual interests (Yvonne Sherwood, 2015).
+According to Sherwood, the existence of regulation in religion is not suitable to be included in the value of the law.
+Sherwood starts from the assumption that religion is not an inherent matter but a choice of individual interests (Yvonne Sherwood, 2015).
 Sherwood's argument leads to the understanding that violence against Shia groups is a form of incompatibility between the principle of freedom and the implemented practice.
 As representatives referred to in the law, religious policies regulated by a few institutions have not been entirely free from overlapping polemics.
 So if it continues without a specific solution, the presence of religion as an enemy, as Charles Kimball said, will happen in Indonesia (Kimball, 2008)

 Several religious institutions often use absolute truth claims in the Shia case here.
 Institutions that seem to represent the universality of Islam have turned into "authoritarianism" with a discriminatory-sectarian interpretation of religion which was later confirmed as the only claim that "represents God's will," which must be obeyed by everyone without exception.

 Seeing some cases of Shia discrimination in several places – but harmony in other areas also gives us an understanding that various political events, which are then interpreted as religious cases by the public, often trigger attitudes of discrimination in minority groups such as Shia.
 From this case, the fundamental thing that religious communities in Indonesia do not pay attention to is the lack of intrafaith dialogue.
-If referring to the opinion expressed by Nimer, discussion can minimize the occurrence of conflict because, in the debate, there is an exchange of ideas to make the opinions or beliefs of the intrafaith community clearer so that they can be appropriately interpreted (Garred & Abu-Nimer, 2018).
+If referring to the opinion expressed by Nimer, discussion can minimise the occurrence of conflict because, in the debate, there is an exchange of ideas to make the opinions or beliefs of the intrafaith community clearer so that they can be appropriately interpreted (Garred & Abu-Nimer, 2018).
 Meanwhile, Ayatollah Khatami explained that dialogue could be intended as a form of appreciation for the identity of other groups and acknowledging their independence in ideological and cultural integrity (Khatami, 2003).

 Abu Nimer explained that intrafaith dialogue used universal humanitarian principles; intrafaith dialogue is oriented toward several goals to be achieved, such as solidarity, bridging social and economic injustice, alleviating human suffering, strengthening individual participation in community members, increasing equality, promoting values of tolerance and so on (Nimer, 2001).
-In addition, intrafaith dialogue is a medium for mutual learning by realizing human interconnections (Huang, 1995).
+In addition, intrafaith dialogue is a medium for mutual learning by realising human interconnections (Huang, 1995).

 So it can be understood that the increasing conflict is caused by the lack of one essential matter, which Nimer calls intrafaith dialogue.
 Dialogue helps people break away from religious affiliation and identity to complete the component correctly.
 This is a meeting point for re-establishing communal relations between individuals.
 So that intrafaith dialogue can be used as a medium for conflict resolution to prevent increased intrafaith conflict.